 Teaching assistants, who are also called teacher assistants, provide classroom support to teachers by performing teaching and teaching-related duties.

-Their job description entails assisting lead teachers in instructing and grading pupils.
+The teaching assistant job description entails assisting lead teachers in instructing and grading pupils.

 Teaching assistants in performing their duties provide group or one-to-one teaching sessions for pupils.